fernandostc/tm-summit-challenges/content/deploy_c1c/_index.md

 ---

 **3.** First, you will need to define the account name and environment type of the AWS account that you will integrating with Conformity to make it easy to locate the account inside the dashboard.
-For further detail and additional assistance, please refer to the help video in the page:
+For further detail and additional assistance, please refer to the help video on the page:

 - In our case we are using the Account Name: <code>AWS Modernization Workshop</code>